In the third and final article in the series on what makes the best Summer Tees, SANVT considers the form of the Tee and its impact in hot conditions.

 In this area we’d say go with what you like best but just keep the fit a bit looser than normal.
 And if you prefer a V-neck style then you might (although only just might) feel a little cooler too.

-SANVT has both styles available, both in premium-quality breathable cotton and with a subtle V on the V-neck.
+SANVT has both styles available, both a lightweight summer T-shirt with a crewneck and also a tee with a subtle V on the V-neck.
 If you’re looking for even more information on the best summer T-shirts, you can take a look at the previous two articles in the series.

 - What makes the best Summer T-shirts: Part 1: Fabrics